polkadot-tooling-collective/constitution/README.md

 #### Fundamentals

 Software that lays the basis for a dApp project.
-They connection to the Polkadot network and offer rich possibilities to interact with it.
+They connect to the Polkadot network and offer rich possibilities to interact with it.
 Some examples would be: sending transactions, subscribing to block headers or decoding and storage.

 #### Extensions